Alzheimer’s Abuse in Nursing Homes

 Nursing Homes that Cater to Alzheimer’s Patients

-Specially designed long-term facilities are now more available to seniors with Alzheimer’s.
+Specially designed long-term care facilities are now more available to seniors with Alzheimer’s.
 These memory care units are supposed to offer trained nurses and aides who understand the unique challenges of the disease.
 If you are looking for an Alzheimer’s nursing facility for a loved one, here are some helpful hints:

 - Personal references are certainly the most reliable.
 Ask a friend or co-worker for a personal recommendation of a nursing home.

 - Visit your state’s elder affairs agency website for a facility listing.
 You have the right to know about any violations or incidents.

 - Check with a nursing home abuse law firm.
 Their focus on elder law makes them a valuable source of information.